torvey/take-home/README.md

 - reveal deleted cards after clicking the "Reveal" button - deleted card variant shouldn't contain the description
 - write the code, so in the future you will be able to add "revert" functionality

+### Behavior

+- cards by default should be collapsed
+- expanded/deleted cards' state needs to be persisted after refreshing (regardless of isVisible property)

 ### Miscellaneous

 - add a refresh button (just like the "Reveal" button)